 The heartbeat protocol is used to advertise the existence of a system on the MAVLink network, along with its system and component id, vehicle type, flight stack, component type, and flight mode.

 The heartbeat allows other components to:

-- handle other messages from the system appropriately, based on system type and other properties (e.g. layout a GCS interface based on vehicle type).
+- handle other messages from the component appropriately, based on component type and other properties (e.g. layout a GCS interface based on vehicle type).

 - route messages to systems on different interfaces.

 |HEARTBEAT||Broadcast that a MAVLink component is present and responding, along with its type (MAV_TYPE) and other properties.|